hkamran80/articles/markdown/articles/2023-01-09-adding-wildcard-subdomain-support-macos.md

 I used [Homebrew](https://brew.sh/) to install and configure dnsmasq:
 `brew install dnsmasq`.
-Then, I opened the configuration file for dnsmasq from its place in `/usr/local/etc/dnsmasq.conf`.
+Then, I opened the configuration file for dnsmasq from its place in `/usr/local/etc/dnsmasq.conf` and added the line below.
 If you changed the location of your Homebrew install, run `brew --prefix`, then replace `/usr/local` with the value.

-I added one line to the bottom:

 ```text
 address=/servername.mydomain.com/10.90.100.1
 ```

-This line actually configures the routing, and redirects all requests made to `servername.mydomain.com` and its subdomains to `10.90.100.1`.
+This line configures the routing, and redirects all requests made to `servername.mydomain.com` and its subdomains to `10.90.100.1`.
 Make sure to replace `10.90.100.1` with the IP you want to redirect to.
 If you're interested in why dnsmasq redirects all redirects to both the base domain and its subdomains to the